 - You cannot edit an existing campaign currently.
 The best solution to edit details of a Campaign would be to deactivate it and re-create.

-Typically, single Use Case Campaigns receive higher throughput and lower surcharges than mixed Use Case Campaigns types.
+Typically, single Use Case Campaigns receive better service than mixed Use Case Campaigns types, depending on each MNO.
 This is meant to incentivize declaring a Use Case, as this type of Campaign provides the greatest transparency for the market.
 In addition to this, if a Mixed Use Case campaigns is suspended for any reason, all of its traffic will be blocked, but not if the same traffic is set up in multiple relevant single Use Case Campaigns.

 After gathering all needed information about the Brand from your reseller, you shall proceed to register it under your own account.
 If the Brand is already registered in your CSP portal there is no need to re-register it.